wragge/hansard-language/data/words/crisis-hofreps-1970/contexts.md

 * Metropolitan Sydney and Melbourne are the two **crisis** areas in Australia because they are where most of the people live.

 * I wanted to refer particularly to the latest **crisis** in what seems to be a series of crises that afflict these various programs.

+* In an article headed 'The $60 Billion **Crisis** over Medical Care' the reputable United States magazine 'Business Week' in January this year stated:
+This of course is a means to try to stop me from getting the true message across to the wheat growers of this country, and it is typical of the almost dreadful tactics of the Opposition to try to cloud the issue confronting the great wheat industry of Australia.

 * Throughout this **crisis** the Government has stretched every muscle to help the wheat industry.